choosek/tinyvote/README.rst

 .. |list| replace:: ``list``
 .. _list: https://docs.python.org/3/library/functions.html#func-list

 The overall outcome can be reconstructed from the shares by the voting workflow operator.
-The outcome is represented as a |list|_ in which each entry contains the tally for the corresponding choice:
+The outcome is represented as a |list|_ in which each entry contains the tally for the choice corresponding to the entry's index:

 .. code-block:: python